 Your NCard is your student ID card at Nebraska.
 It can be used for identification, access to certain buildings and labs, educational discounts, and purchasing items on campus.
 To get your NCard, first register for classes and then bring a current photo ID and your NUID number to the NCard office in Room 121 of the Nebraska Union.
 Office hours are 8 a.m. to 5 p.m.
-The \$15 issuance fee will be charged to your consolidated account.
+The \$20 issuance fee will be charged to your consolidated account.
 If you have previously enrolled here and already have an NCard, you do not need a new one.
+For more information, or to see about the online NCard Application process, please visit the NCard Office website.

-Enroll In or Waive Student Health Insurance
+Enroll or Waive Student Health Insurance

-International students and graduate assistants are automatically enrolled in the UnitedHealthcare Student Resources insurance plan.
+International students and graduate assistants are automatically enrolled in the Student Health Insurance plan.
 Once the student insurance charges appear on your MyRed account, you must accept or waive the insurance.
-If you are not a graduate assistant and wish to enroll in the UnitedHealthcare Student Resources plan, you can enroll yourself online via MyRED or in person at the University Health Center.
-A graduate student on an assistantship will be provided basic individual student health insurance at a reduced rate.
-The student and UNL shares in the cost of the premium.
-Approximately 21 percent of the health insurance premium annual cost will be directly billed to the student's account.
-Students who do not want the UNL health insurance will need to complete a Waiver of Insurance form each semester and submit to the Health Center business office within 14 days of the beginning of the semester.
+If you are not a graduate assistant and wish to enroll in the Student Health Insurance plan, you can enroll online via MyRED or in person at the University Health Center.

+A graduate student on an assistantship will be provided basic individual student health insurance at a reduced rate; the student and UNL share the cost of the premium and approximately 21% of the health insurance premium annual cost will be directly billed to the student's account.

+Students who do not want UNL health insurance will need to complete a waiver application.
+The Waiver application can be found by logging into your MyRED account > Student Accounts tab > Important Links > Waive Student Health Insurance.
 F1 or J1 visa holding international students must participate unless they provide proof of comparable insurance and complete a waiver each semester by the published deadline.
 Click here for information on medical, dental, vision, and pharmacy coverage.